 - Difficulties in detecting a device in the network that has a great number of connections.

 - Weak protection, vulnerability to spoofing.

 At present Wi-Fi is considered one of the most common systems used in Android indoor navigation.
 It can be found practically in any office, in most private houses and flats.
-Similar to Bluetooth, this wifi location tracking technology works by measuring a signal and converting it into distance.
-However, such wifi positioning system causes some difficulties as the signal level is insufficient for measuring the exact distance.
+Similar to Bluetooth, this wifi location tracking technology works by measuring a signal and converting it into the distance.
+However, such a wifi positioning system causes some difficulties as the signal level is insufficient for measuring the exact distance.